InbarRose/irtools/.github/ISSUE_TEMPLATE/pull_request.md

 ---
 name: Pull Request
-about: Making a pull request to the project [guidelines](.github/PULL_REQUEST_TEMPLATE.md)
+about: Making a pull request to the project
 ---

-**Thank you for making a pull request, please make sure you met the guidlines** If you did not meet the guidelines, please explain why.
+**Thank you for making a pull request, please make sure you met the guidlines** If you did not meet the [guidelines](.github/PULL_REQUEST_TEMPLATE.md), please explain why.
 If you did, please acknowledge that.

 **Please explain what the contents of the pull request are** A clear and concise description of the contents.